Georgian Style Vs Colonial Style Homes (Easy Ways to Tell)

 - Grand entrances and porticoes(a porch supported by column or walls) that lead into living areas on the first floor while bedrooms are located on the upper floor levels

-In modern times examples of these magnificent homes still exist.
+Ultimately, the choice between a Georgian or colonial style home comes down to personal preference and the specific needs and desires of each homeowner.
+In modern times, examples of these magnificent homes still exist.
 Take a look at the Old Historic Houses guide Georgian Style Historic Houses and Places to Visit.